google-research-datasets/c4repset/README.md

 ## TL;DR

 This dataset is a subset of [C4 data in TFDS](https://www.tensorflow.org/datasets/catalog/c4), which might provide effective training of language models even if the data size is small.
-The detail of how we obtained the subset is described in our paper [Extracting Representative Subset from Extensive Text Data  for Training Pre-trained Language Models, Information Processing & Management (Accepted Dec 17, 2022, To appear: This link is currently to the journal homepage, not to the paper)](https://www.sciencedirect.com/journal/information-processing-and-management)
+The detail of how we obtained the subset is described in our paper [Extracting Representative Subset from Extensive Text Data  for Training Pre-trained Language Models, Information Processing & Management, Volume 60, Issue 3, May 2023 (Accepted Dec 17, 2022)](https://www.sciencedirect.com/science/article/pii/S0306457322003508)

 ## Reason of providing this dataset